There are two remarkable features of this new economy that are radically different from economies like the U.S. economy today:

 As you start to think about this new minimum wage reality, you begin to realize something.
 Most people – especially the ones who are highly paid today – would stay in their current jobs.
 The perks of fame and power would keep them there.
 So here’s the question: Why isn’t supply and demand governing the pay of CEOs, TV celebrities, sports stars and supermodels, driving their wages down just like everyone else?

 Here is the fascinating side effect that a purely minimum wage economy would have.
 It is subtle, but it is something to consider.
 If all the jobs paid the same, many people would go do things they’ve always wanted to do.
-For example, some people would love to teach, but they can’t stomach the fact that teachers make such low amounts of money.
+For example, some people would love to teach, but they can’t stomach the fact that teachers make such small amounts of money.
 Now the stigma would be gone — teaching would pay just as much as everything else.
-A minimum wage economy would give people a lot more freedom in choosing their career paths, and might lead to a lot more job satisfaction.
+A minimum wage economy would give people a lot more freedom in choosing their career paths, and might lead to greater job satisfaction.

 It is fascinating actually.
 It shows you how strange the economy has become.
 If supply and demand were truly regulating wages, the people with the best jobs would get paid the least, and the people with the worst jobs would get paid the most.
 So why is it the other way around?
 The only reason the rich get paid any more than the rest of us is because they are in the position to write themselves checks.
 They are handing money to themselves in ever-increasing amounts.
-This process is concentrating wealth at an ever increasing rate. [ref], [ref]
+This process is concentrating wealth at an ever increasing rate. [ref]

 Taking the thought experiment to the next level